 Interested in an in-person visit but don’t have the budget?
 Consider contacting your local bookstore to coordinate book sales, with no fee.

 Emma Bland Smith is the author of the award-winning picture book Journey: Based on the True Story of OR7, the Most Famous Wolf in the West (Sasquatch Books), and the nonfiction book San Francisco’s Glen Park and Diamond Heights (Arcadia).
 Journey is the recipient of several national awards (including Bank Street College’s Cook Prize) and was featured on NPR and The Huffington Post.
-Emma has several more children’s books coming out in 2018 and 2019, including What Is It Like to Live on an Island?
-(Sasquatch Books) and The Pig War (Boyds Mill Press), and a series of chapter books called Zadie Jacobs, CEO (ABDO).
-Emma lives in San Francisco with her husband and their two kids.
+Emma has several more children’s books coming out in 2018 and 2019, including To Live on an Island (Sasquatch Books) and The Pig War (Boyds Mill Press), and a series of chapter books called Maddy McGuire, CEO (ABDO).
+Emma also works as a librarian and lives in San Francisco with her husband and their two kids.
 You can find her online at emmabsmith.com.

 This beautiful picture book follows the journey of a young gray wolf who garnered nationwide attention when he became the first wild wolf in California in almost a century.
 Using facts recorded by Fish & Wildlife scientists, author Emma Bland Smith imagines the wolf’s experiences in close detail as he makes an epic 2,000-mile trek over three years time.
 The wolf’s story is interwoven with the perspective of a young girl who follows his trek through the media.
 As she learns more about wolves and their relationships with humans, she becomes determined to find a way to keep him safe by making him a wolf that is too famous to harm.